-These academic degrees emphasize the application of the natural sciences to the analysis and solution of engineering problems.
+These degrees emphasize the application of the natural sciences to the analysis and solution of engineering problems.
 Advanced courses in mathematics, chemistry, physics, and the life sciences are normally included in a program that incorporates the engineering systems approach for analysis of problems.

 Students must have a BS degree in an accredited engineering curriculum or satisfy the equivalent of a BS degree in engineering as determined by the department.
 The Master of Science program is usually completed in 2 semesters.
 It consists of a minimum of 24 units of course work with a comprehensive examination or report.
 A thesis plan for the Master of Science degree is also possible.

 Doctor of Philosophy in Civil and Environmental Engineering

 Studies include courses in the engineering sciences necessary to the engineering interpretation of the latest scientific developments.
 Courses in design, operation, humanities, and economics provide bases for the analysis and solution of problems in professional engineering.

 Students must have a BS degree in an accredited engineering curricula or satisfy the equivalent of a BS degree in engineering as determined by the department.

 - Structural Engineering and Architecture (M.Arch/M.S.)